 The valences of the vaccine are those recommended for the primary vaccination of kittens.
-FHV-1 is responsible for feline viral rhinotracheitis, a respiratory and ocular disease; FCV is responsible for acute and chronic gingivo-stomatitis.
-Both agents are commonly associated in a syndrome called "feline coryza", occurring at a high incidence in all cat populations.
+FHV-1 is responsible for feline viral rhinotracheitis, a respiratory and ocular disease; FCV is responsible for acute and chronic gingivo-stomatitis; Chlamydophila felis is the causative agent of an ocular disease.
+The three agents are commonly associated in a syndrome called "feline coryza", occurring at a high incidence in all cat populations.
+FPLV is the aetiologic agent of panleucopenia, a generalised lethal disease of young cats.
 The composition of the vaccine is, therefore, most relevant with regard to these high incidence viral pathologies in the cat.

-The efficacy studies have not been carried out using the vaccine under application Purevax RC but using the vaccine Purevax RCPCh FeLV.
-This vaccine contains the same components as Purevax RC and three additional components, a modified live parvovirus against infectious panleucopenia, a modified live Chlamydophila felis against feline chlamydiosis and a recombinant FeLV canarypoxvirus against feline leukaemia.
+The efficacy studies have not been carried out using the vaccine under application Purevax RCPCh but using the vaccine Purevax RCPCh FeLV.
+This vaccine contains the same components as Purevax RCPCh and one additional component, a recombinant FeLVcanarypoxvirus against feline leukaemia.
 This efficacy approach is in line with the Note for Guidance CVMP/IWP/52/97-FINAL "Requirements for combined veterinary vaccines", as stated in section 4.
 Efficacy Aspects: "test results from large combinations should be acceptable for smaller combinations of the same antigens ... providing the components (antigens, composition of excipients and/or adjuvants) are identical in each case and it is only the number of active ingredients which is changed".
 The presence of additional components is very unlikely to induce synergistic interactions as it is not antigenically related to one of the other components.

-Consequently all references to studies indicated in the efficacy assessment will refer to Purevax RCPCh FeLV and references to the Panleucopenia, Chlamydia and feline leukaemia component will only be deleted were appropriate.
+Consequently all references to studies indicated in the efficacy assessment will refer to Purevax RCPCh FeLV and references to the Chlamydia and feline leukaemia component will only be deleted were appropriate.